ocornut/imgui/docs/FAQ.md

 One possible implementation of a helper to facilitate printf-style building of strings: https://github.com/ocornut/Str This is a small helper where you can instance strings with configurable local buffers length.
 Many game engines will provide similar or better string helpers.

+Using string views:

+- String view types such as `std::string_view` may be used with the [feature/string_view](https://github.com/ocornut/imgui/tree/features/string_view) branch.
+This branch is actively maintained and supported.
+Please provide feedback if you use it.
+We are waiting for a good moment to merge it.

 ##### [Return to Index](#index)